 It is a magical time of year, the month between Thanksgiving and Christmas.

-The spirit of the season surrounds us and springs from numerous sights and sounds: the downtown village streets decorated for the holiday, the colorful and sometimes twinkling lights on houses, the pine wreaths and boughs on house fronts, cars driving by with Christmas trees strapped to the roofs, the clang of the Salvation Army bell, Dickens characters walking the streets of the village, the Grinch and Rudolph and Ralphie with his Red Ryder BB gun on television — and Santa Claus.
+The spirit of the season surrounds us and springs from numerous sights and sounds: the downtown village streets decorated for the holiday, the colorful and sometimes twinkling lights on houses, the pine wreaths and boughs on house fronts, cars driving by with Christmas trees strapped to the roofs, the clang of the Salvation Army bell, the Grinch and Rudolph and Buddy the elf Ralphie with his Red Ryder BB gun on television — and Santa Claus.

 Of course Santa Claus is real.
 We cannot conceive of a world without him.
 He is more than just a man who brings toys; he is the embodiment of the spirit of Christmas for so many people.
 Santa is love, joy, generosity, kindness and magic all rolled into one.
 Santa is one of the great men of world history.